roshansinghbisht42/The-Frag-Flower/README.md

 -  Beautiful flower-themed layout
 -  Each flower redirects to its Wikipedia page for detailed information
 -  Responsive design for desktop and mobile
--  Styled with modern CSS (including glassmorphism/hover effects if added)
+-  Styled with modern CSS (including glassmorphism/hover effects)

 ---